 High humidity is one of the major threats against your house’s structural integrity.
 Most homeowners, today have invested in dehumidification systems to get rid of the excess moisture in the air.
-Dehumidifiers are used for both commercial and residential spaces.
+Alorair dehumidifiers are used for both commercial and residential spaces.
 These spaces may differ in need thus, the dehumidification system needs and requirements are different.

 While larger spaces require higher capacity Dehumidifiers, the more the Dehumidifiers are required to be operational the higher the chance of the dehumidifier malfunctioning.
 Malfunctioning of a dehumidifier may lead to increased humidity in the room making it the perfect environment for the growth of mold, mildew, fungi, and dust mite.